|Best optical sensor||Razer Basilisk v2||Check Price||

 Best gaming mouse with customizable buttons: Razer Naga Trinity

-The Naga Trinity from Razer is the belle of the ball when it comes to buttons.
+The Razer Naga Trinity is the belle of the ball when it comes to buttons.
 It is excellent for MMO players and manages to side-step the issues that can arise with a lack of flexibility regarding grip when it comes to a high-button count.
-The Naga Trinity has up to 19 programmable buttons with 3 interchangeable side plates that have 3, 7, and 12 buttons respectively (this allows you to adjust your grip depending on your game needs).
+The Razer Naga Trinity has up to 19 programmable buttons with 3 interchangeable side plates that have 3, 7, and 12 buttons respectively (this allows you to adjust your grip depending on your game needs).
 It has a 16,000 DPI sensor, a customizable color profile, and weighs roughly 120 grams.

 Best wireless gaming mouse: Corsair Dark Core RGB Pro

-Best gaming mouse brands to Know
+Best brands to know

 The best gaming mouse is going to depend on your specific preferences, play style, and physical need, however, there are a few brands we think you should be familiar with when starting your search.
 Brands like Razer, Corsair, and Logitech have been dedicated purveyors of the best gaming gear for years and their products rarely disappoint.